parineh/MiniController/README.md

+# MiniControlleThis
-# MiniControlleThis section offers a concise overview of the Detecting Driving in Emergency Lane in Tunnels project.
+This section offers a concise overview of the design and implementation of the fixed-time mini-controller project.

 For more detailed information, please visit the following link... (https://github.com/parineh/MiniController/wiki)